top of page

 A technique that has been around since possibly the caveman days, must be worth something!
 Yes, scientists believe the small sharp stones with evidence of blood on the tips that have been found in caves around the world was the earliest form of acupuncture.
 Even now in Africa the tribes' Sangomas (witch-doctors) use sharp blades to 'bleed' an area of pain, and there is a strong correlation between these marks and Acupuncture points.
 This thinking naturally evolved in other places and became what we now know as Acupuncture, used mainly in the East, but now slowly spreading in the west.
 More and more research into the effectiveness of Acupuncture is being achieved every day, and how it works is becoming more obvious.

 To put it simply, Acupuncture works by causing microscopic injury to the body, and this stimulates the body into a repair process just like any other injury.
 This makes the body look at the condition as something 'new' to fix, rather than something to accommodate to.
 With this process in place, the body can begin recovering, assisted by other forms of treatment and reduction in stressors on the body.
-Acupuncture for muscle/soft tissue problems is more successful (my opinion) when used in conjunction with some form of massage (my preference is myofascial release).
+Acupuncture for muscle/soft tissue problems is more successful (my opinion) when used in conjunction with some form of massage.

 Acupuncture is great for chronic pain patterns as it introduces an acute injury again, as if to jolt the body from its 'stuck' pathway of adapting to the condition rather than fixing it.
 It works just as well with acute injuries and is best used immediately after an injury.
 There is very little to feel with Acupuncture needles, as they are applied through plastic tubes, which, as the surface area is larger than the needle's, is what the body will sense, and not the pin prick.
 Once in the skin, there is no more pin prick sensation, just a sense of deep fullness, or a muscle twitch, but very little.